INTRODUCTION TO MONKS COWL AND CHAMPAGNE VALLEY (CATHKIN PARK) HIKING TRAILS

 These hikes can be done separately.
 However, it is recommended that you combine the two into one walk.
 The Route is marked from the Drakensberg Sun Hotel.
 The hike can be described as easy to moderate.
 It is a hike of some 10km in length and 4 hours in duration.
 You will encounter two spectacular waterfalls and a crystal-clear pool in the Blue Grotto.
 The Fern Forest is a “fairy garden” of cascading streams and dense clumps of ferns.
 Remember to pay the relevant fee at the Drakensberg Sun activity centre and fill out the register.

 This hike starts at the Drakensberg Sun Activity Centre or Bergview and is well-marked.
 7.5km.
 It takes just over 3 hours.
 Easy.
 The falls are in the Monks Cowl Reserve.
-This hike can also be approached from the Dragon Peaks/ Oaks Supermarket side of this area.
+This hike can also be approached from this area’s Dragon Peaks/ Oaks Supermarket side.

 “It always seems impossible until it’s done”.- Nelson Mandela.